stephieo/alx-system_engineering-devops/README.md

-I'm learning to write basic shell scripts
+Learning how to use the shell